lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 - The Home Assistant [Community Forum][forum].
 - Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-In case you've found a bug, please [open an issue on our GitHub][issue].
+In case you've found a bug, please open an issue on our GitHub: [issue with the official add-on][issue] or [issue with the forked, in-memory add-on][issue-forked]

 [createuser]: https://mariadb.com/kb/en/library/create-user
 [username]: https://mariadb.com/kb/en/library/create-user/#user-name-component